IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 ## General Operation

 When a train triggers an approach detector, the track is marked "active".
 At that point, the train must reach one of the island detectors within the Approach Timeout.
 If it does, the track remains active until the island detectors are all clear and the island timeout expires.
 If it does not, the track times out and becomes inactive once again.
-If any island detectors triggers, regardless of approach detectors, the track will be considered active.
+If any island detector triggers, regardless of approach detectors, the track will be considered active.

 If any track becomes active, the crossing starts.
 Lights and the bell will start immediately.
 Gates will begin to drop 2 seconds after the crossing activates, unless "Gate Mode" is set to one of the "no activation delay" modes.